ricktu288/ray-optics/README.md

 If you use this project in your research, please cite it using the metadata in the [CITATION.bib](https://github.com/ricktu288/ray-optics/blob/master/CITATION.bib) file.

+You can also include the URL https://phydemo.app/ray-optics in the citation.
+The URL will not change in the foreseeable future (at least until 2032).

 # Contributing

 Contributions are welcome.
 For the following types of contributions, no (or little) programming knowledge is required: